tonybaloney/readysalted/README.md

 ## Option 3 - Run a ZeroMQ client on the device

+Instead of writing all these crazy proxies, I write a "microminion" in C which talks to the master's ZeroMQ server natively.
+Therefore it can send and receive events directly from the Salt bus.

+### Pros

+- Would be really flexible and high-performance

+### Cons

+- Not sure if ZeroMQ is designed for devices (i.e. terrible connections)
+- No idea how the Salt implementation of ZMQ works
+- Security?

 ## Option 4 - Write a MQTT transport module for SaltStack

+I've seen the RAET transport module for Salt, so perhaps one could be written for MQTT, instead of sending and receiving events to Mosquitto, they get sent directly to the salt master.

+### Pros

+- Performance would be better than via mosquitto
+- Salt could now be used for crappy-connection minions

+### Cons

+- This makes sense in my head, but I need to check with the salt team
+- Probably quite a bit of work to implement

 ## Option 5 - ??